 Cardiovascular exercise burns calories and strengthens your heart.
 It also helps reduce body fat.
 Including both high-intensity-interval-training (HIIT) and steady-state cardio in your overall exercise plan will help you reduce your total body fat and tone your thighs.

 For a more advanced workout and calorie burn, consider adding one session of metabolic conditioning to your fitness plan.
-The CDC recommends that adults get at least 150 minutes of moderate-intensity aerobic activity, or 75 minutes of vigorous-intensity aerobic activity, each week.
+The that adults get at least 150 minutes of moderate-intensity aerobic activity, or 75 minutes of vigorous-intensity aerobic activity, each week.

 Combine both moderate and vigorous aerobic activity to get a total body workout.